RocioAlday/Frontend-FP/README.md

 # Frontend-FP

-The purpose of this Project is the creation of a order management app for a 3d printing service company.
+The purpose of this Project is the creation of an order management app for a 3d printing service company.

 ![image](https://github.com/RocioAlday/Frontend-FP/assets/75266013/c8cc4f98-dec4-46ac-9864-ea8c0a7565e9)